 What Is PATHFINDER 2?

-Cleveland Clinic is participating in the PATHFINDER Study, a clinical trial that aims to detect cancer earlier, through a single blood test.
-Developed by GRAIL (also the study sponsor), this blood test is designed to detect more than 50 cancers, as well as their location in the body, before symptoms present – with a very low false positive rate.
+Cleveland Clinic is participating in the PATHFINDER 2 Study, a clinical trial that aims to detect cancer earlier, through a single blood test.
+Developed by GRAIL (also the study sponsor), this blood test is designed to detect more than 50 cancers, as well as their location in the body, before symptoms are present, all with a very low false positive rate.